PeanutBase/BIND_annotation/scripts/braker/filter_TE.md

     ##get list of genes that are TEs

 grep '^>' augustus.hints.codingseq | awk '{print $1}' | sed 's/^>//' > augustus.hints.codingseq.list
-    ##get complete list of genes from mikado
+    ##get complete list of genes from BRAKER

 cat *.list | sort | uniq -c > counts
     ##combine the two list - now if there is a 2 in front of a gene name that means it is a TE gene